paed01/bpmn-engine/API.md

 ### `getState()`

 Get state of a running execution.
+Listener events `wait` and `start` are recommended when saving state.

 The saved state will include the following content:

 - `state`: `running` or `idle`
+- `engineVersion`: module package version
 - `moddleOptions`: Engine moddleOptions
 - `definitions`: List of definitions
   - `state`: State of definition, `pending`, `running`, or `completed`